Wandalen/wTools/module/move/benchkit/readme.md

 2.  **The Manual Approach (`std::time`):** Simple to start, but statistically naive.
 It leads to boilerplate, inconsistent measurements, and conclusions that are easily skewed by system noise.

 `benchkit` offers a third way.

+> **📋 Important**: For production use and development contributions, see [`recommendations.md`](recommendations.md) - a comprehensive guide with proven patterns, requirements, and best practices from real-world benchmarking experience.

 ## A Toolkit, Not a Framework